Skip to main content

 • Response header x-tessera-prompt-cache with one of: applied-anthropic / auto-openai / applied-google / deferred-google.

-• /portal/audit chip strip — the m6 chip in canonical mechanics_stack.
+• /portal/audit chip strip.
+The m6 chip in canonical mechanics_stack.
 Non-mutating chip colour (subtle, not the warning-amber of M3 / M7 / M8).

 • Provider-side cache metrics.
 Anthropic responses carry usage.cache_read_input_tokens and usage.cache_creation_input_tokens; OpenAI responses carry usage.cached_tokens.
 These flow into optimize_savings.tokens_in (effective input) so the savings math accounts for the cache discount automatically.